Your Guide to Small Franchise Success in 2025: Harnessing the Power of Technology

 2. Prioritize Cybersecurity from Day One

-• Implement Multi-Factor Authentication (MFA): MFA adds a critical layer of security beyond just a password and is one of the most effective ways to prevent unauthorized account access.
-[18, 22] Enable it on all critical systems, including email, financial software, and CRM.
+• Use Multi-Factor Authentication (MFA): This adds a second layer of security beyond a password and is one of the best ways to stop hackers.
+Turn it on for everything important: email, banking, and customer software.

-• Enforce a Strong Password Policy: Require employees to use long, complex, and unique passwords for different systems.
-A password manager can help generate and store these securely.
-[24]
+• Have a Strong Password Policy: Don't let employees use 'Password123'.
+Require long, unique passwords for different systems.
+A password manager is a great tool to help with this.

-• Secure Your Network: Change the default password on your router, use a strong encryption protocol (WPA3 is the current standard), and consider creating a separate Wi-Fi network for guests to keep them off your main business network.
-[17]
+• Secure Your Network: Change the default password on your Wi-Fi router, use strong encryption, and create a separate guest network so customers aren't on your main business system.

 3. Leverage Data for Hyper-Local Marketing

-5. Focus on Tools that Enhance the Customer Experience
+5. Focus on Tools that Elevate the Customer Experience

 Expert Reviews & Testimonials